Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: and admissible convergence

 \subsection{Admissible and attainable convergence behavior}

 There has been much work done to understand what determines the residual convergence behavior of \gmres, by which we mean the sequence of residual norms $\curly{\norm[auto]{\br_j}}_{j=0}^{n-1}$ generated by a \gmres iteration.
-In particular, many results have been developed to understand the role eigenvalues can play in determining this sequence and its rate of convergence towards zero for a non-normal matrix $A$. \begin{definition} A positive, monotonically non-increasing sequence $f_0\geq f_1\geq \cdots \geq f_{n-1} > 0$ is called an \textbf{admissible} \gmres convergence sequence, since such a sequence could describe the residual norms produced by a \gmres iteration with $\norm[auto]{\br_j}=f_j$ for all $j$. \end{definition} It has been proven that any admissible sequence can be realized by \gmres and that, pathologically, eigenvalues need not play any role in determining residual convergence behavior of \gmres \cite{GreenbaumPtakStrakos:1996:1}.
-Subsequent work refines these results \cite{ArioliPtakStrakos:1998:1,DuTebbensMeurant:2017:1,DuintjerTebbensMeurant:2019:1,DuintjerTebbensMeurant:2013:1,MeurantDuintjerTebbens:2014:1,TebbensMeurant:2012:1}, and in particular it has also been shown that the Ritz values at each iteration $j$ (i.e., the eigenvalues of $H_j$) can in pathological cases also be unrelated to the eigenvalues of $A$ and also to the residual convergence behavior \cite{TebbensMeurant:2012:1}.
+In particular, many results have been developed to understand the role eigenvalues can play in determining this sequence and its rate of convergence towards zero for a non-normal matrix $A$. \begin{definition} A positive, monotonically non-increasing sequence $f_0\geq f_1\geq \cdots \geq f_{n-1} > 0$ is called an \textbf{admissible} \gmres convergence sequence. \end{definition} It has been proven that any admissible sequence can be realized by \gmres and that, pathologically, eigenvalues need not play any role in determining residual convergence behavior of \gmres \cite{GreenbaumPtakStrakos:1996:1} \footnote{It should be noted that Meurant showed that while the eigenvalues play no role in the residual convergence, they do influence the actual error convergence behavior \cite{Meurant:2012:1}}.
+Subsequent work refines these results \cite{ArioliPtakStrakos:1998:1,DuTebbensMeurant:2017:1,DuintjerTebbensMeurant:2019:1,DuintjerTebbensMeurant:2013:1,MeurantDuintjerTebbens:2014:1,TebbensMeurant:2012:1,MatalonSpillane:2025:1}, and in particular it has also been shown that the Ritz values at each iteration $j$ (i.e., the eigenvalues of $H_j$) can in pathological cases also be unrelated to the eigenvalues of $A$ and also to the residual convergence behavior \cite{TebbensMeurant:2012:1}.

-\begin{proposition}[paraphrasing results from \cite{GreenbaumPtakStrakos:1996:1,TebbensMeurant:2012:1}] For any admissible sequence $\braces{f_j}_{j=0}^n$ defined as in \Cref{definition:admissible-convergence}, a matrix-right-hand-side pair $(A,\bb)$ can be constructed such that $A$ can be specified to have any set of eigenvalues; \gmres applied to \eqref{eqn:Axb} with $\bx_0=\bnull$ produces the residual norm sequence $\norm[auto]{\br_j} = f_j$; and the Ritz values at each step of the underlying Arnoldi process similarly can be arbitrarily specified. \end{proposition}
+\begin{proposition}[paraphrasing results from \cite{GreenbaumPtakStrakos:1996:1,TebbensMeurant:2012:1}] For any admissible sequence $\braces{f_j}_{j=0}^n$ defined as in \Cref{definition:admissible-convergence}, a matrix/right-hand-side pair $(A,\bb)$ can be constructed such that $A$ can be specified to have any set of eigenvalues; \gmres applied to \eqref{eqn:Axb} with $\bx_0=\bnull$ produces the residual norm sequence $\norm[auto]{\br_j} = f_j$.
+If there is no instance of stagnation (\ie $f_j\neq f_{j+1}$ for $j=0,1,\ldots n-1$), the Ritz values at each step of the underlying Arnoldi process similarly can be arbitrarily specified to be any non-zero values.
+If there is an instance of stagnation at some iteration, then at least one Ritz value at that iteration must take the value of zero. \end{proposition}